No one would ever mistake Princess Asuka for a normal girl.

 Asuka grasped the rain god through the smoke, like an eel in a muddy creek.
 Her knee slid, smudging the white circles she had drawn on the floor.

-The mirror between the golden bowls on the altar rattled as the smoke scratched over her skin like lover's claws.
-Asuka spoke at the mirror, her hands obscured in a cloud of smoke, still holding the god.
+Asuka spoke at the mirror, her hands obscured in a cloud of smoke where she grasped the god.
 “Great God of Rain, stay here awhile?”

 Like a light in the fog, the face of a white snake appeared.
 “Who are you?”
-He was as white as the chalk, his voice slithering down from the mirror to the smudges on the floor and her knees.
+His voice slithered down from the mirror to the smudges on the floor and her knees.

 “I am Asuka of the Shinrusu, Heir to the Umiguni Grand Shrine.”

 “I’ve heard of you, Asuka,” the Rain God said.
 His head tilted.
 “Do you want to know what I heard, about you?”

 “Not even a little?”

-“This is a juicy one,” he teased.
-He flicked his blue tongue
+“This is a juicy one.”
+He flicked his blue tongue, teasing.

 She stared at him.
 “If I indulge you, will you stay?”

 He nodded, his tongue licked his nose.
 Raindrops swelled on the surface of the mirror.
 “Have you heard of Retan Shitunpe?
 Of Chirikai?”

 “Do you know any fox demons?” the rain god asked.
 “Have you seen any?”

 “Fox demons are not a threat,” she told him, unimpressed.
 “They’re just petty shapeshifters.”

 “Just a petty shapeshifter.
 Tell him that.
 Tell him that.
 Oh please.
 The son of the great one himself—I would love to see that!”

 The rain god laughed again, his voice echoing as he disappeared.
 Asuka waited on her knees as the blue smoke blew away from the altar.
 The mirror was gleaming, strangely bright.
 The curved surface of the mirror caught the bloody-orange sunset behind her, her hair loose from its tie, a smudge of ash on her cheek.
 Asuka stared at her reflection.
-Her eyebrows had knitted together again in thought, but her eyes were clear.
+Her eyebrows had knitted together again in thought.

 Asuka watched the mirror as black clouds gathered over the sunset, rolling over the arching rooftops.